 not available.
 See Do�s

 medications: make sure you have enough to last

 during your trip, as well as a copy of the

 After you return

-return home (for up to 1 year), you should seek immediate
+returning home should seek immediate

-provider your travel history.
+provider their travel history.

 Ask your doctor or